 Read moreabout Osteogenesis Imperfecta And Bone Fragility in 2024

 Osteogenesis Imperfecta (OI) means “bones formed imperfectly”.
-It is a genetic condition that someone is born with and will always carry throughout their life.
-It primarily affects the bones, causing them to be fragile.
+These are genetic conditions that someone is born with, and will throughout their life.
+They primarily affect the bones, causing them to be fragile.
+We currently recognize over 20 distinct genetic causes.
+There are a similar number of genetically determined related forms of Familial Osteoporosis.

 Read moreabout Osteogenesis Imperfecta Explained